 AECs meet every month (except January and July), and deadlines for application submission are ten business days prior to each meeting.
 In planning your project, you should keep an eye on these dates so that you don’t miss a submission deadline.
 Note, animal ethics applications will not be accepted after the relevant submission deadline except where there is an animal welfare concern.

 Ultimately, application quality is the greatest determinant of review time.
 Well-prepared applications, proposing well-argued and designed research or teaching projects require less review.
-For this reason, it’s important to take time and effort in preparing your application; review the guidance material provided on the REI website, refer to the Animal Care & Use Standards, and consult your colleagues, animal facility staff, the Animal Ethics Team and Animal Welfare Officers (AWOs).
+For this reason, it’s important to take time and effort in preparing your application; review the guidance material provided on the OREI website, refer to the Animal Care & Use Standards, and consult your colleagues, animal facility staff, the Animal Ethics Team and Animal Welfare Officers (AWOs).

 New applications, especially those proposing new or complex procedures, require a great deal of consideration from the AECs and as such, multiple reviews may be required.
 Amendment applications on the other hand generally propose minor changes, and are typically reviewed more quickly.

 Following a meeting, the AEC secretary prepares feedback on the review of your application.
 Feedback typically consists of a review ‘outcome’, and in some cases, a list of revisions required to the application.
-Research Ethics & Integrity (REI) aims to provide all feedback within five business days of the meeting.
+The Office of Research Ethics & Integrity (OREI) aims to provide all feedback within five business days of the meeting.
 This allows at least five business days before the next submission deadline, should revisions be required.
 It is important that you complete these revisions and resubmit the application as soon as you’re able, as missing a submission deadline can prolong the application’s review by at least one month.

 Lastly, ethical review takes time, so it’s important to plan ahead.
 It’s always best to submit your application as early as possible, and allow time for revision and resubmission, prior to your planned commencement of the work.